What flight simulator do pilots use?

 Training in extreme conditions

-Thanks to advanced technology in simulators such as the A320 FFS, B737 FFS, or ATR FFS, pilots can train under extreme conditions with complete safety.
-This type of preparation is crucial for airline pilots, who must be ready to face any situation during operations.
+Thanks to the advanced technology of simulators such as the A320 FFS, B737 FFS or ATR FFS, pilots can train in extreme conditions with complete safety.

 Improving efficiency and reducing costs

-Main Flight Simulators used by pilots
+Main flight simulators used by pilots

 Full Flight Simulator (FFS)

-• Realistic cockpit with all functional controls
+• A realistic cockpit with all functional controls.

-• High-definition immersive visual system
+• A high‑definition immersive visual system.

 Flight Training Device (FTD)

-• Preparation for theoretical and practical exams
+• Preparation for theoretical and practical examinations.

 Most common simulator models used by airlines